-The AST program does not have full-time faculty; it utilizes adjunct faculty for core and elective courses.
-While relying on part-time faculty creates a challenge, it eliminates the high cost associated with hiring a full-time faculty.
-This single cost reduction allows the AST program to be a low-cost program that generates an annual net income of \$5000.
+The AST certificate does not have full-time faculty: it utilizes adjunct faculty for core and elective courses.
+While relying on part-time faculty creates a challenge, it eliminates the high cost associated with hiring a full-time faculty, thus making the AST program as a low-cost program that generates an annual net income of \$5000.